What to do if you detect or suspect American foulbrood

 Care should be taken not to spill honey and risk AFB exposure to robber bees.

-Gamma-irradiation is a safe and effective way of sterilising (disinfecting) AFB infected hive components.
-Steritech Pty Ltd operates gamma-irradiation plants in Victoria and Queensland.
+Gamma and X-ray irradiation are safe and effective ways of sterilising (disinfecting) AFB infected hive components.
+Steritech Pty Ltd operates irradiation plants in Victoria and Queensland.
 The company should be contacted regarding details of price, protocols for presenting hives and for bookings.

 Beekeepers should carefully consider the economic benefits of having materials irradiated (including the cost of travel and preparation of hive materials) in comparison to the destruction of the entire hive.